cryptpad/chainpad/readme.md

 **Block** is the initial block.
 * **isCheckpoint**: True if this **Block** represents a *checkpoint*.
 A *checkpoint* always removes all of the content from the document and then adds it back, leaving the document as it was.
+* **status**: The status of the block when it was accessed, one of:
+  * *unhandled*: The block has not yet been handled by handleMessage
+  * *accepted*: The block was accepted into storage
+  * *initial_state*: The block was accepted as the initial state of the document, this applies to the initial state patch as well as to checkpoints which serve as initial state
+  * *duplicate*: The block was rejected as a duplicate
+  * *failed_content_validation*: The block was rejected because it failed content validation
+  * *can_be_simplified*: The block was rejected because it's patch contains redundant operations
+  * *checkpoint_wrong_parentcount*: The block was rejected because it is a checkpoint, the parentCount is not a multiple of checkpointInterval and strictCheckpointValidation is enabled
+  * *parent_hash_invalid*: The sha256 which the patch declares is the state of the document when the patch is to be applied differs from the sha256 of the document as computed by ChainPad.
+    This implies a failure of consensus between the instances of ChainPad which edit the document.
+* **recvOrder**: The number of the block in the order it was received from the server, starting with 0.
+* **parentCount**: The number of blocks which are between this block and the root block (initial state of the document), if the block is unconnected (waiting for an ancestor to fill in the gap between it and the document root) then this number will be -1.
 * **getParent**`() -> Block`: Get the parent block of this block, this is fast because the blocks are already in the chain in memory.
+* **getChildren**`() -> Array<Block>`: An array of all blocks which point to this one as parent.
 * **getContent**`() -> string`: Get the content of the *Authoritative Document* at the point in the history represented by this block.
 This takes time because it requires replaying part of the chain.
 * **getPatch**`() -> Patch`: Get a clone of the **Patch** which is contained in this block.